Crystal Palace, London: Westow Park

 A smaller park occupying 2.73 ha is to the southwest of the triangle on Church Road.
 Westow Park hosts the annual Crystal Palace Overground festival, a free community festival held over four days in the summer.

 Stambourne Woods

 To the south of the triangle is a small area of woodland occupying 1.92 ha, containing the Stambourne Woodland Walk.
 It was opened in 1984 and covers an area between developments on Stambourne Way and Fox Hill.
 The land originally formed the gardens of Victorian villas built on the hill overlooking Croydon, but fell into disrepair.
 In 1962, the Croydon Council approved terms for buying the land from the Church Commissioners and other local freeholders, allowing the construction of a link.
 Paths and benches were installed but much of the vegetation was left undisturbed, creating a woodland pathway.

 Saint Constantine and Helen Greek Orthodox Church

-On the Church Road/Westow Street corner is an ornate Greek Orthodox Church which serves the Greek Cypriot and Orthodox community in the surrounding area.
-Formerly an Anglican church, the walls are now dressed in ornate Byzantine-style art.
+At 69 Westow Street is an ornate Greek Orthodox Church which serves the Greek Cypriot and Orthodox community in the surrounding area.
+Built in 1878, and formerly an Anglican church (St. Andrew's), the walls are now dressed in ornate Byzantine-style art.